 - Strengthen and raise competence and skills relating to laparoscopic/endo-scopic/minimal invasive surgery, and ensure that it will be represented in all Norwegian hospitals.

-- Developing new operation methods and medical technology based on clinical needs
+- Develop new surgical procedures and medical technology according to clinical needs

-- Improving existing and introducing new methods in innovative minimally invasive treatment through research testing, quality assurance, training and counselling
+- Improve existing and new methods of minimal invasive surgery through testing, quality assurance, training and guidance.